mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Class:** Fighter 14
 \column
 ### Physical Description
 Imposing figure (6'3", 210 lbs) with a commanding presence that fills any room.
-Older than Prince Aldric by seven years and looks it - weathered face, several scars, prematurely graying hair despite his age.
+Older than Crown Prince Thorin by seven years and looks it - weathered face, several scars, prematurely graying hair despite his age.
 Keeps a short military beard.
 Cold blue eyes that assess everyone as either asset or threat.
 Always in uniform, even at formal events.
 Walks with a slight limp from an old battle wound.
 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}
 \page